-Increasingly, today’s business leaders look beyond an organisation’s financial bottom line, demanding greater scrutiny and transparency of its approach to social value.
+Today’s business leaders increasingly look beyond an organisation’s financial bottom line, demanding greater scrutiny and transparency of its approach to social value.
 FM providers are more frequently being asked by clients, in both public and private sectors, to deliver social value as part of their contractual performance and impact.
 Equally, they have their own genuine desire to operate as modern, socially responsible businesses.

-These trends are backed by our own annual sustainability surveys which have identified a growing move away from the tick-box culture towards the importance of longer-term environmental and social impacts.
-Indeed, the 2018 sustainability survey highlights the re-defining of a new sustainability agenda, comprising not just environmental concerns, but also embracing economic and social measures such as pay, diversity, modern slavery and wellbeing.
-It is worth noting that social value and sustainability are often interchangeable terms, which can give rise to confusion about what is being discussed.
+These trends are backed by our own Sustainability Surveys which have identified a move away from the tick-box culture towards the importance of longer-term environmental and social impacts, and to move the provision of FM services from a cost-based focus to one based on value.
+Indeed, the 2018 survey highlighted the redefining of a new sustainability agenda, comprising not just environmental concerns, but also embracing economic and social measures such as pay, diversity, modern slavery and wellbeing.

-There is also a growing call within the workplace and facilities management profession for a commonly-agreed industry definition of social value and a standardised framework of financial and non-financial metrics.
-This would help the profession to define what our broader impact and relationship with society is in terms of the jobs that we create, the environmental improvements we make and the technological solutions we can deliver.
+Our Sustainability Surveys and a Leaders Forum Discussion Paper on Social Value in FM (link here) supported by our Sustainability SIG, also highlighted a growing call from the profession for a commonly-agreed industry definition of social value and a standardised framework of financial and non-financial metrics.
+This would help FMs to define what our profession’s broader impact and relationship with society is in terms of the jobs that we create, the environmental improvements we make and the technological solutions we provide.